jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 When you access control the system aspects of a parameter, does this have implications for acces control of the object’s command?

-When you show a command inside an object, how will you see, that the command outputs the object or if the command uses the object?
+When you show a command inside an object, how might you see, that the command outputs the object or if the command uses the object?

 JJ